Middle Fork American River

 What are some fun facts about the Middle Fork of The American River?

-Middle Fork River courses through Tahoe National Forest, where ponderosa pines reside.
-These pines are estimated to be over 500 years old.
+• The Middle Fork American River flows through Tahoe National Forest, where 500-year-old ponderosa pines grow.

 What is the Middle Fork of The American River famous for?

-The Middle Fork of the American River is famous for its historical significance during the California Gold Rush.
+The Middle Fork American River is most famous for its historical significance during the California Gold Rush.
+It’s also renowned for its incredible wildlife.

 What are the biggest rapids on the Middle Fork of The American River?

-The Tunnel Chute is one of the most challenging and biggest rapids on the Middle Fork of the American River, offering a thrilling Class IV whitewater experience for rafters.
+The Tunnel Chute is the biggest and most challenging rapid on the Middle Fork American River, rated a Class IV.

 I can’t swim.
 Can I still go rafting?